 It was a particularly tragic story because her mother tried very hard to get her off the streets, she spent a couple of years driving around looking for her daughter and trying to help her whenever she could.

-For some reason I still think about this book, and what strikes me most is how on Earth does a seemingly normal suburban 14 year old girl end up becoming a prostitute?
+For some reason I still think about this book, and what strikes me most is how does a seemingly normal suburban 14 year old girl end up becoming a prostitute?

 I've often thought that prostitutes usually come from abusive backgrounds.
 But while that might often be the case, there is still a high percentage of normal kids from all different backgrounds who are simply attracted to the glamour and excitement that the city nightlife has to offer.
 In Kristy's case, we are not led to believe that this girl had suffered any kind of abuse.